-Thank you for visiting my website.
-I am a fourth-year PhD candidate in Political Science at American University in Washington, DC, with concentrations in American Government and Quantitative Methods (AU profile).
-My research focuses on the psychological underpinnings of public opinion, the statistical advancement of survey methodology, and randomization blocking tools.
+I am a fourth-year PhD candidate in Political Science at American University in Washington, DC, with concentrations in American Government and Quantitative Methods.
+My research focuses on the psychological underpinnings of public opinion and the statistical advancement of survey methodology tools.
+I also conduct data analysis on causal inference and work as the official replicator for Political Analysis.

-Before coming to AU, I earned a Master’s degree from the University of Warwick in the United Kingdom and a Magister degree from the University of Munich in Germany.
+I earned a Magister degree in English Linguistics, Communication and Business from the University of Munich.
+I followed this up with a Master’s degree in Social and Political Thought at the University of Warwick in the UK.
 In 2009, I spent one year abroad at the University of Adelaide in Australia.
 The son of cosmopolitan parents, I grew up in Lagos, Nigeria, and Cairo, Egypt, attending German schools there.
 These experiences have enriched my life beyond belief, and I am grateful for them every day.

 My spare time is spent mostly by looking after the creature below.
 Her name is Muesli (German for cereal).
 She is a Ridgeback mix who I adopted from a local rescue shelter, and she is always, always hungry (out of frame is a piece of ham dangling enticingly).
 Whenever I find the time, I also enjoy riding motorcycles and engaging in stand-up comedy.